A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 A nonprofit fundraising plan is a document that strategically organizes all of your fundraising activities over a certain period of time (usually one year).
 These strategic plans chart out campaign dates and strategies, donor-tracking and retention plans, special event details, and a targeted communication schedule.

 In addition to being strategic, you want to make sure that your fundraising plan is flexible enough to accommodate changes as they arise.
 If your fundraising plan is rigid and formulaic, chances are, you’ll miss out on some great opportunities.
-The key is to have an adaptable fundraising strategy with set goals that will also allow you to respond to unexpected challenges.
-We know this all too well – after all, the pandemic certainly threw a wrench in even the best-laid plans.
+The key is to have an adaptable fundraising strategy with set goals that will also allow you to respond to unexpected challenges, like mid-year changes to one your programs or unforeseen events that throw off your well-planned fundraising timeline.

 Before we dive in on how to create your own nonprofit fundraising plan, I want to go over a couple of questions you might be asking.